dontjoome/RE3R_AP_World/README.md

 Follow the visual setup guide here: https://dontjoome.github.io/RE3R_AP_SetupGuide/

 ## What scenario/difficulty does this support?
-All scenarios are currently supported.
+All scenarios are currently supported.<br />
 If you play on Assisted, make sure you choose Standard in your yaml.

 ## How is the scenarios data structured?